Rodney Rice (basketball): Maryland

 Rice transferred to play for the Maryland Terrapins.
 In his team debut on November 4, 2024, he notched 12 points in a win over Manhattan.
 On November 8, Rice dropped 28 points in win against Mount St. Mary's.
 On January 26, 2025, he totaled 23 points and the game-winning three in a one point win against Indiana.
 On March 14, Rice tallied 26 points and seven threes in a victory versus Illinois.
+He averaged 13.8 points, 2.2 rebounds, and 2.1 assists per game while shooting 43.4 percent from the field.
+Following the season Rice entered the transfer portal.

+USC

+Rice transferred again to USC Trojans.
+In six games, he averaged 20.3 points and 6.0 assists per game.
+On December 17, 2025, Rice was ruled out for the season due to a shoulder injury which required surgery.

+On April 10, 2026, Rice announced he'd be returning to USC for his senior season.

 Personal life

 He is the son of Rodney Rice Sr. who was named the Washington Post Player of the Year in 1983, and played college basketball at Richmond.